miladnazar/Unit19Homework/README.md

 ### Deriving the wallet keys

 **Now I'm able to write my functions to build the multi-coin wallet consisting of btc, eth and bitcoin testnet.
 I did this mostly in Visual Studio and Terminal and I was able to print out the details of each coin in my wallet.
-I created 3 functions seperately for btc-testnet, and eth.** print()
+I created 3 functions create_tx, deposit, and send_tx for each coin seperately.**

 *Here is a screenshot of my hd wallet which all sorts of info for btc, eth, and btctest.*
 ![alt text](Images/hdwallet.png)